 - Sugar and sugary foods and beverages

-And while many feel that a diabetic diet should be avoiding carbs, it’s important to include them in a diabetic diet.
+Many believe that a diabetic diet should be avoiding carbs.
+However, it’s actually important to include them in a diabetic diet.

-In fact, by including more frequent, small meals, many with diabetes find better control of blood sugar spikes and dips.
-This is why it’s helpful to eat every 2-4 hours throughout the day.
+By including more frequent, small meals, many with diabetes find better control of blood sugar spikes and dips.

 Other factors in the diabetic diet include looking at fat and protein intake as well as micronutrients such as fiber, chromium, and magnesium.